 The air gap fitting usually fits into an existing mounting hole on the top of the sink, and they are available in a variety of finishes to match your faucet and sink.

 The High Loop Method

-When there is no garbage disposal present, the dishwasher hose should run up to the air gap or high loop first, then run down to the sink drain.
-Normally the hose connects to the sink drain by means of a Y-branch fitting on the sink's drain tailpiece.
+When there is no garbage disposal present, the dishwasher hose should loop down from the air gap or high loop and connect to the sink drain by means of a drain tailpiece with a branch fitting.